Old Fashioned Way, The (1934)

 Review:

 This little-seen W.C.
-Fields classic (it’s never been released on VHS or DVD) is dearly beloved by Fields’ fans, primarily because it’s the only movie to showcase the comedian’s origins as a traveling performer and juggler.
+Fields classic is dearly beloved by Fields’ fans, primarily because it’s the only movie to showcase the comedian’s origins as a traveling performer and juggler.
 While it contains several moments of genuine humor, however, I found the film disappointing as a whole; it’s not nearly as consistently amusing as his better-known titles.
 Only recommended for hardcore W.C.
 Fields fans.

 Redeeming Qualities and Moments: